michalweclawik/firstGame/README.md

 Whack-A-Mole-Game is fully web based.
 Once you whack mole you getting poitns and mole is loosing glsses !
 Be fast time is limited !

+-[Chose difficulty level]

+-[Click the Start Button]

+-[Mole will pop out from the random hole]

+-[Simply just click on mole to get 5 points]

+-[Be fast time is clocking]

+-[If you want to reset game or change dificulty level use buttons provided]

+-[Game Over Page will pop up after the timer is out]

+-[Want to play more just click go again button]

 ## 🎈 Usage <a name="usage"></a>

 Add notes about how to use the system.